bradwestness/bradwestness.github.io/_posts/2024/2024-04-08-projects-are-interfaces.md

 {% include figure.html filename="master_and_commander_screenshot_4.png" description="With the `InternalsVisibleTo` option exposing the internal types only to the tests project, I can still write unit tests against my extension methods without exposing them outside of their containing project." %}

+So just remember: Make types `internal` by default, projects are interfaces, and oceans are now battlefields.
+Happy sailing!